Virtual Activities for At-Home Experiences Last Updated 3/21

 - Playhouse on Park in West Hartford, choreographer Darlene Ponist Zoller is offering daily dance classes and workouts on her Facebook page.

-- VidFitness of New Haven is providing a complementary access to a platform for shared fitness videos.
+- VidFitness of New Haven is providing complimentary access to a platform for shared fitness videos.
 You can use a stationary bike, indoor smart trainer, elliptical, etc. to exercise virtually against cycling videos from around the world.

-- Beinecke Rare Book & Manuscript Library in New Haven has available digital exhibitions from the library's collections.
+- Beinecke Rare Book & Manuscript Library in New Haven have available digital exhibitions from the library's collections.

 - Ireland’s Great Hunger Museum in Hamden of highlights from the museum's permanent collection.

 - Harriet Beecher Stowe in Hartford has a wealth of information on their website and a peek at many parts of the exhibit.
-Stay tuned to the center's social media channels, which will soon have even more virtual content of the museum available to enjoy at home.
+Connect with the center's social media channels, which share live special events that you can enjoy at home.

 - Henry Whitfield State Museum in Guilford is providing the opportunity to take a virtual tour of Connecticut's oldest house.

-- The Mill Museum - Windham Textile and History Museum in Willlimantic offers a virtual experience of their current exhibit and a History at Home series.
+- The Mill Museum - Windham Textile and History Museum in Willimantic offers a virtual experience of their current exhibit and a History at Home series.

 - Mystic Seaport in Mystic has created a one-stop source for all existing videos, photographs, and blog posts for the museum.
-You can even watch a video walk-through of historic Boat storage area, normally closed to the public.
+You can even watch a video walk-through of the historic boat storage area, normally closed to the public.

-- New England Air Museum in Windsor is offering virtual 360 degree tours through panoramic photos of the restoration projects and the museum interior.
+- New England Air Museum in Windsor is offering virtual tours through panoramic photos of the restoration projects and the museum interior.

 - Noah Webster House & West Hartford History Society presents on Wednesdays at noon on their Facebook page, West Hartford's fascinating and often hidden history stories.